aronhelser/VERAin/verain/python/README.md

 ### Conditional output

 The `mat` processing in the previous section also illustrates how optional output works.
-If the template output includes `"_optional": True`, and the `_value` method returns `None`, the parameter will not be output.
+If the template output includes `"_optional": True`, like the `thexp` output above, and the `_value` method returns `None`, the parameter will not be output.

 As an example, the `mat` card for `water`: